flutter/website/src/get-started/flutter-for/ios-devs.md

 In Flutter, to do the same thing, you'll need to add the [video_player][] plugin to your project.
-This plugin allows you to create a video player that works on Android, iOS and on the web from the same codebase.
+This plugin allows you to create a video player that works on Android, iOS, and on the web from the same codebase.
-You'll need to add the plugin to your app- and similar to above, add the video file to your project, and add the asset to your `pubspec.yaml` file.
+You'll need to add the plugin to your app and, similar to above, add the video file to your project, and add the asset to your `pubspec.yaml` file.
 Once these steps are complete, you can use the `VideoPlayerController` class to load and play your video file.
-See [video_player example][] for a complete walk through.
+See the [video_player example][] for a complete walkthrough.

 </div>
 <div class="tab-pane" id="uikit" role="tabpanel" aria-labelledby="uikit-tab" markdown="1">